ralphcasipe1/just-do-the-testing/README.md

 - `chaos monkey`
 - `kube-monkey`

+### 💥 Chaos Engineering
+> Chaos Engineering is the discipline of experimenting on a system in order to build confidence in the system's capability to withstand turbulent conditions in production.

+1. Start by defining 'steady state' as some measurable output of a system that indicates normal behavior.

+2. Hypothesize that this steady state will continue in both the control group and the experimental group.

+3. Try to disprove the hypothesis by looking for a difference in steady state between the control group and the experimental group.

+### ADVANCED PRINCIPLES
+Build a hypothesis around steady state behavior

+Vary Real-world Events

+Run experiments in Production

+Automate Expiriments to run continuously

+Minimize Blast Radius

 ### 📏 Section 3: Measuring Test
 1. Get enough coverage for being confident ~80% seem to be the lucky number